-Mark O’Neill is President and CEO of the federal Crown corporation that operates the Canadian Museum of History and the Canadian War Museum, Canada’s national museums of human and military history.
-The corporation also operates the Canadian Children’s Museum, the Virtual Museum of New France and the Virtual Museum of Canada.
-It is Canada’s largest and most visited cultural institution and one of its oldest, with roots stretching back to 1852.
+Mark O’Neill is President and Chief Executive Officer of the federal Crown corporation that operates the Canadian Museum of History and the Canadian War Museum, Canada’s national museums of human and military history.
+The corporation also oversees the Canadian Children’s Museum, and the Virtual Museum of Canada.

 Mr. O’Neill has led the Museums since June 2011.
 Under his leadership, the Museums have placed new emphasis on telling the stories that have shaped Canada’s history and identity.
 In addition, the Museums have expanded their outreach activities throughout the country, fostered new collaborations and partnerships within Canada’s cultural sector, and secured greater financial support from Canada’s corporate and philanthropic communities.
 In 2017, the Museum of History also unveiled the Canadian History Hall, the ground-breaking signature exhibition that presents Canada’s national story from the dawn of human habitation to the present day.

 Born in Toronto, Mr. O’Neill grew up in Ottawa and attended Carleton University, where he studied Political Science and Canadian Studies.
 He has worked for the Government of Canada for more than 30 years in various departments, including the Secretary of State, Multiculturalism and Citizenship, Justice, and Canadian Heritage.